ranacaran/so-watch/README.md

-# so-watch it is intended to be qucik search of SO, picture search oriented.
+# so-watch is intended to be qucik search of SO, picture search oriented.